github/docs/content/admin/identity-and-access-management/iam-configuration-reference/saml-configuration-reference.md

 ## Session duration and timeout

-To prevent a person from authenticating with your IdP and staying authorized indefinitely, {% data variables.product.product_name %} periodically invalidates the session for each user account with access to {% ifversion ghec or ghae %}your enterprise's resources{% elsif ghes %}{% data variables.location.product_location %}{% endif %}.
+To prevent a person from authenticating with your IdP and staying authorized indefinitely, {% data variables.product.product_name %} periodically invalidates the session for each user account with access to {% ifversion ghec %}your enterprise's resources{% elsif ghes %}{% data variables.location.product_location %}{% endif %}.
 After invalidation, the person must authenticate with your IdP once again.

-By default, if your IdP does not assert a value for the `SessionNotOnOrAfter` attribute, {% data variables.product.product_name %} invalidates a session {% ifversion ghec %}24 hours{% elsif ghes or ghae %}one week{% endif %} after successful authentication with your IdP.
+By default, if your IdP does not assert a value for the `SessionNotOnOrAfter` attribute, {% data variables.product.product_name %} invalidates a session {% ifversion ghec %}24 hours{% elsif ghes %}one week{% endif %} after successful authentication with your IdP.

 {% data variables.product.product_name %} will support a customized session duration if your IdP provides the option to configure a `SessionNotOnOrAfter` attribute and value{% ifversion ghes %}, and if this attribute is included in SAML responses.
 If your IdP does not allow a `SessionNotOnOrAfter` attribute, a site administrator can configure a custom SAML session timeout for all users on your instance by using the `ghe-config saml.default-session-expiration [seconds]` command in the administrative shell{% endif %}.